kdevkdev/rineq/cran-comments.md

 # Checks

-No NOTES, WARNIGNS, or ERROS besides:
-- New package NOTE
+devtools::chec():
+0 errors ✔ | 0 warnings ✔ | 1 note ✖

+(New package NOTE)

+Other testing:
-- Rhub complaining about some miktext directory left, but that seems to be an rhub bug.
+- Rhub complaining about some 'lastMiKTeXException' detrius directory, but that seems to be an rhub bug.

 # Comments